openlegend/core-rules/core/SRD.md

 **Effect:** You may make an additional opportunity attack per round for each tier of this feat your possess.
-You can only make one opportunity attack per triggering action (e.g., you cannot make multiple attacks against the same foe when they leave your threatened square).
+You can only make one opportunity attack per triggering action (e.g., you cannot make multiple attacks against the same foe when they leave your threatened space).

 ## Berserker